-Healthy weights in children and youth continue to be a priority in BC.
-Generation Health is a community-based “made in BC” childhood healthy weights early intervention program for families with children between ages 8 and 12 and are above the 85th percentile for BMI-for-age.
-The program uses a lifestyle behaviour approach to promoting healthy weights in children and youth.
+Healthy lifestyles in children and youth continue to be a priority in BC.
+Generation Health is a community-based “made in BC” family healthy living program for families with at least one child 8 to 12 years old.
+The program uses a lifestyle behaviour approach to promote and improve lifestyle behaviours in children and families.

 The program includes:

 - 10 weekly group sessions with trained facilitators

 – Sessions are 2 hours long and include time together as a family as well as parent-only time.